MaximilianKoestler/rust-coding-test/README.md

 How this translates to a size in GB depends on the exact representation of the data in memory, so this will need to be clarified later.

-### Resolve or Chargeback for undisputed transactions
+### Resolve or Chargeback for Undisputed Transactions

 The requirements say that the application **can** ignore "resolve" transactions for undisputed transactions.
 I will also extend this to "chargeback" transactions and read this as a **must**.